 In January 2014, we established a \$25 million dividend reinvestment and stock purchase plan (the "Prior DRSPP").
-We filed a new \$50 million registration statement for the dividend reinvestment and stock purchase plan (the "New DRSPP" and together with the Prior DRSPP, the "DRSPPs") on December 28, 2017 to replace the prior expiring program.
+We filed a new \$50 million shelf registration statement for the dividend reinvestment and stock purchase plan (the "New DRSPP" and together with the Prior DRSPP, the "DRSPPs") on December 28, 2017 to replace the prior expiring program.
 Under the DRSPPs, shareholders may purchase additional common shares by reinvesting some or all of the cash dividends received on the Company's common shares.
 Shareholders may also make optional cash purchases of the Company's common shares subject to certain limitations detailed in the prospectuses for the DRSPPs.
-As of December 31, 2017 and December 31, 2016, respectively, we had issued 741,730 and 29,333 shares under the DRSPPs at a weighted average price of \$21.00 and \$21.22 per share, respectively.
-As of December 31, 2017, there were common shares having a maximum aggregate sales price of approximately \$50 million available for issuance under the New DRSPP.
+During the year ended December 31, 2019, we issued 259,954 shares under the New DRSPP at a weighted average price of \$20.09, which generated \$5.2 million of proceeds.
+As of December 31, 2019 and December 31, 2018, respectively, we had issued 1,768,000 and 1,508,046 shares under the DRSPPs at a weighted average price of \$21.33 and \$21.55 per share, respectively.
+As of December 31, 2019, there were common shares having a maximum aggregate sales price of approximately \$27.9 million available for issuance under the New DRSPP.

-In January 2014, the Company established an At the Market Equity Offering ("Prior ATM Plan") whereby, from time to time, we may publicly offer and sell up to \$50 million of our common shares by means of ordinary brokers' transactions on the New York Stock Exchange (the "NYSE"), in negotiated transactions or in transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act, with Cantor Fitzgerald & Co. ("Cantor") acting as sales agent.
-On January 13, 2015, the Company entered into a sales agreement with Barclays Capital Inc. ("Barclays") to add Barclays as an additional sales agent under the Company's Prior ATM Plan.
+In January 2014, the Company established an At the Market Equity Offering ("Prior ATM Plan") whereby, from time to time, we may publicly offer and sell our common shares having an aggregate maximum offering price of up to \$50 million by means of ordinary brokers' transactions on the New York Stock Exchange (the "NYSE"), in negotiated transactions or in transactions that are deemed to be "at the market" offerings as defined in Rule 415 under the Securities Act of 1933.
 We filed a \$100 million registration statement for a new ATM program (the "ATM Plan" and together with the Prior ATM Plan, the "ATM Plans") on December 28, 2017 to replace the prior program.
-At the same time, the Company entered into sales agreements with Cantor, Barclays, Robert W. Baird & Co.
+At the same time, the Company entered into sales agreements with Cantor Fitzgerald & Co. ("Cantor"), Barclays Capital Inc. ("Barclays"), Robert W. Baird & Co.
 Incorporated ("Baird"), BTIG, LLC ("BTIG"), Citigroup Global Markets Inc. ("Citigroup"), Stifel, Nicolaus & Company, Incorporated ("Stifel") and Wells Fargo Securities, LLC ("Wells Fargo") as sales agents.
-As of December 31, 2017 and December 31, 2016, respectively, we had issued 2,147,695 and 880,820 shares under the ATM Plans at a weighted average price of \$21.87 and \$23.54 per share, respectively, in addition to the offerings discussed above.
-As of December 31, 2017, there were common shares having a maximum aggregate sales price of approximately \$100.0 million available for issuance under the ATM Plan.
+During the year ended December 31, 2019, we issued 103,590 shares under the ATM Plan at a weighted average price of \$20.05, which generated \$2.1 million of proceeds.
+As of December 31, 2019 and December 31, 2018, respectively, we had issued 2,602,260 and 2,498,670 shares under the ATM Plans at a weighted average price of \$21.76 and \$21.83 per share, respectively, in addition to the offerings discussed above.
+As of December 31, 2019, there were common shares having a maximum aggregate sales price of approximately \$90.4 million available for issuance under the ATM Plan.

-We expect to meet our short-term liquidity requirements generally through net cash provided by operations, existing cash balances and, if necessary, short-term borrowings under our senior unsecured revolving credit facility or through the encumbrance of any unencumbered hotels.
+We expect to meet our short-term liquidity requirements generally through net cash provided by operations, existing cash balances and, if necessary, short-term borrowings under our senior unsecured revolving credit facility or through encumbrance of any unencumbered hotels.
 We believe that our net cash provided by operations will be adequate to fund operating obligations, pay interest on any borrowings and fund dividends in accordance with the requirements for qualification as a REIT under the Code.
 We expect to meet our long-term liquidity requirements, such as hotel property acquisitions and debt maturities or repayments through additional long-term secured and unsecured borrowings, the issuance of additional equity or debt securities or the possible sale of existing assets.